 Karen Oosterbaan enjoys an active career as a violinist, Alexander Technique teacher, and program director.
 As a professional violinist, she performs with the Orchestra of Emmanuel Music, Pro Arte Orchestra, Cantata Singers, and National Lyric Opera.
 She has appeared as a concerto soloist with the Cambridge Symphony Orchestra, and she continues to perform with a variety of chamber groups throughout New England.
 As an Alexander Technique teacher, she teaches at New England Conservatory.
 She has given many workshops on integrating the Alexander Technique with performing at Boston Symphony Orchestra, “Inside the Music Series,” Guildhall School of Music, London, and Longy School of Music.
 In addition, she is the Music Director of Point CounterPoint, a chamber music festival in Vermont, where she teaches and performs in the summer.
 For many years, she directed the chamber music program at Winchester Music School.
 She has also taught chamber music at Olin College and the Boston Youth Symphony Orchestra Program.
 In addition to her home studio, she teaches violin and chamber music at Winchester Community Music School.
 She completed her Master of Music degree in violin performance at the New England Conservatory with honors, her Graduate Diploma in Violin Performance at Longy School of Music at Bard College with distinction, and her Bachelor of Music, summa cum laude, from Blair School of Music at Vanderbilt University.
 Violin studies with James Buswell IV, Cornelia Heard, Paul Kantor, and Janet Packer.
 Chamber music studies with members of the Blair, Borromeo, Cleveland, and Lydian String Quartets.

 Oboist Peggy Pearson is a winner of the Pope Foundation Award for Outstanding Accomplishment in Music.
 Lloyd Schwartz, who received the 1994 Pulitzer Prize for Criticism, called her “my favorite living oboist.”
-Peggy has performed solo, chamber, and orchestral music throughout the United States and abroad.
+Peggy has performed solo, chamber, and orchestral music throughout the US and abroad.
 She is solo oboist with the Emmanuel Chamber Orchestra, an organization that has performed all of the cantatas of Johann Sebastian Bach.
 She is also a member of the Bach Aria Group.
 According to Richard Dyer of the Boston Globe, “Peggy Pearson has probably played more Bach than any other oboist of her generation; this is music she plays in a state of eloquent grace.”
-Ms. Pearson is the founding director of, and oboist with, Winsor Music, Inc., and also a founding member of the chamber group La Fenice.
+Ms. Pearson is the founding director of, and oboist with, Winsor Music, and also a founding member of the chamber group La Fenice.
 She has toured internationally and recorded extensively with the Orpheus Chamber Orchestra, and has appeared with the Boston Symphony Orchestra, St. Paul Chamber Orchestra, and the Orchestra of St. Luke’s as principal oboist, the Chamber Music Society of Lincoln Center, and Music from Marlboro.
-In addition to her freelance and chamber music activities, Peggy Pearson has been an active exponent of contemporary music.
+In addition to her freelance and chamber music activities, Ms. Pearson has been an active exponent of contemporary music.
 She was a fellow of the Radcliffe Institute in contemporary music, and has premiered numerous works, many of which were written specifically for her.
 As artistic director of Winsor Music, Inc., Ms. Pearson organized the Winsor Music Consortium (a project to commission works for oboe) and has premiered over 20 works in her chamber music series.
 She has been on the faculties at Songfest, the Tanglewood Music Center (Bach Institute), Boston Conservatory, MIT, the Conservatory of Music (University of Cincinnati), Wellesley College, the Composers Conference at Wellesley College and the Longy School of Music of Bard College.
 She is currently on the faculty of the Bach Institute, a collaboration between Winsor Music, Emmanuel Music and Oberlin College.

 Paul Perfetti, a Boston resident, performs on baroque trumpet with Boston Baroque, the Handel and Haydn Society, Aston Magna, Boston Bach Ensemble, Portland Baroque (Oregon), Early Music New York, Millenial Arts Productions (NY), and Collegium Musicum Bach (Mexico).
 Recordings with Boston Baroque on Telarc include, among others, J.S.
 Bach: Complete Orchestral Suites, Mass in B minor (2000 Grammy nominee), Mozart’s Requiem (1995 Robert Levin completion) and Handel’s Messiah (1992 Grammy nominee), and the Grammy-nominated Monteverdi’s Vespers of 1610 (on cornetto).
 Other recordings include Haydn’s Lord Nelson Mass with Banchetto Musicale (Arabesque), and Bach’s Christmas Oratorios with the Boston Bach Ensemble (Titanic).
 In 2004 Mr. Perfetti lectured on baroque and natural trumpets at the Boston Museum of Fine Arts musical instrument collection, and has been engaged to record some of these instruments to document these rare trumpets.
 He has been principal trumpet with the national touring company of Les Miserables since 1998.
 He has been a frequent performer with Emmanuel Music, Opera Company of Boston, Boston Academy of Music, Boston Pops Orchestra, Boston Philharmonic, and Boston Musica Viva.
 He performed with Yo Yo Ma and Boston Musica Viva in a BBC production, "A Month at Tanglewood."
 Mr. Perfetti holds a Bachelor of Music in trumpet performance/composition from the University of Wisconsin and a Master of Music in trumpet performance "with distinction" from the New England Conservatory of Music.
 His principal teachers were Michael Galloway and Charles Schlueter (Boston Symphony).
 He studied baroque trumpet with Friedemann Immer (Michaelstein, Germany).